loconav-tech/blog/_posts/2019-05-03-monitoring-cron-runtime-in-rails.md

 3. Log files (standard and error)
 4. Rake command details

 The only thing we wanted to add was _runtime_threshold_.
 So for each task, we initially defined some decent threshold and modified it later as per actual job runtimes.
-We came up with our own hash based syntax in a module called .
+We came up with our own hash based syntax in a module.

 ```ruby
 module Cron